Mather-Sophi/sophi-for-wordpress/README.md

 WordPress SEO (Yoast) canonical is supported out of the box.
 For other SEO plugins and custom implementations, [`get_canonical_url`](https://developer.wordpress.org/reference/functions/wp_get_canonical_url/) filter can be used to change the canonical URL.

+### Object caching

+Object caching is encouraged, as the plugin saves Sophi data as a transient.
+If you do not have object caching, then the data will be saved as a transient in the options table but note that these will eventually expire.

 ## Documentation

 Sophi for WordPress has an in-depth documentation site that details the available actions and filters found within the plugin.
 [Visit the developer docs ☞](https://globeandmail.github.io/sophi-for-wordpress/)